[ By AdelC ]

 As a parent of a child with Autism Spectrum Disorder (ASD) or any related developmental delays, the best thing you can do is to start familiarising yourself with, and accumulating as much K-T-M as possible.
 The more you have, the better equipped you will be in helping your child along the way.

 I personally knew nothing about Autism 14 years ago.
-Determined to learn everything I could about Austism before seeking help from others, I dove into the deep end of my very own ‘Autism Program’, which was the first step towards a long journey of meaningful discovery.
+Determined to learn everything I could about Austism before seeking help from others, I dove into the deep end of my very own ‘Autism Programme’, which was the first step towards a long journey of meaningful discovery.

 When my eldest son started going through various assessments and therapies, I would diligently gather information from all professionals, doctors, educators, therapists and experienced parents.
 Along the way, I also started developing my own opinions, ideas and my personal ways of intervention.